uatuko/grpcxx/docs/api.md

 # API Documentation

 > [!WARNING]
-> `grpcxx::detail` namespace is considered internal and may change without any warning.
+> `*::detail` namespaces are considered internal and may change without any warning.

 > [!IMPORTANT]
 > (`asio`) indicates it's only available when using Asio (i.e. compiled with `GRPCXX_USE_ASIO`).